View of Black Sea Turkey from a balcony.

 Washcloths aren’t a thing provided, so bring your own in you use one.

-Tissues are typically in the hotel rooms but can be quite rough on the nose…I do miss my Puffs Plus from the states whenever I have to blow my nose.
+Tissues are typically in hotel rooms but can be quite rough on the nose…I do miss my Puffs Plus from the States whenever I have to blow my nose.

 Why is it called the black sea (karadenİz)?

-There is a bit debate about this.
+There is a bit of debate about this.
 Here are a couple of theories:

-– Anatolian Turks had a habit of referring to the South as ‘white’ and the North as ‘black’.
-Thus it became the Black Sea.
+– Turks in Anatolia Region had a habit of referring to the South as ‘white’ and the North as ‘black’.

-– There is a Hungarian source that dates the naming earlier and further north including Icelandic sagas and other Nordic narratives.
+– A Hungarian source dates the naming earlier and further north including Icelandic sagas and other Nordic narratives.

-– In the old days it was observed that when objects sunk deeper than 150 meters for a long period of time became covered with a black sludge due to the high concentration of hydrogen sulfide in the sea.
+– In the old days it was observed that when objects sunk deeper than 150 meters for a long period of time became covered with black sludge due to the high concentration of hydrogen sulfide in the sea water.
 Thus coming up with the name.

 Where is the black sea?